GannettDigital/palinode/README.md

 ### Concurrent
 - Schedules each function to be executed on the next tick.
-- Invokes a callback when all have been successful, of if any function calls back with error.
+- Invokes a callback when all have been successful, or if any function calls back with error.
 - If any error occurs, all outstanding callbacks will have no effect.
-- If any error occurs, the result will be undefined - partial results are not provided
+- If any error occurs, the result will be undefined - partial results are not provided.
 - Results are accumulated into an array, where the position of each result corresponds to the position of the function.
 - The array of task functions is not mutated.